danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ### URI resolution

+jsoncons requires a user supplied URI resolver to resolve a URI reference to a schema resoure.
 A URI resolver is a function object with the signature of `resolver` being equivalent to
 <pre>
     Json fun(const <a href="../corelib/utility/uri.md">jsoncons::uri</a>& uri);</pre>